Dr. David Baskin

 Co-Founder & Clinical Director

-David Baskin, Psy.D. is a licensed Clinical Psychologist and Co-Founder of Mind Matters Psychology Group.
-Originally from California, he received his Bachelor of Arts from Brandeis University while working throughout the Boston Area as an Emergency Medical Technician (EMT).
-He then spent over two years serving as a volunteer and community health educator with the Peace Corps in The Republic of Moldova.
-After returning home, he began his graduate education at New York University where he received a Master of Arts in Psychology with specializations in Forensic Psychology and Adult Psychopathology.
-He then earned a Master of Science and Doctorate in Clinical Psychology from the PGSP-Stanford University Consortium, and completed his Internship at St. Luke’s-Roosevelt Hospital Center in New York City.
-He then pursued Postdoctoral specialty training with the Victims of Violence Program at Cambridge Health Alliance as a Clinical Fellow in Psychology at Harvard Medical School.
-Following his Postdoctoral Fellowship training, Dr. Baskin has worked as a Clinical Psychologist with the Institute for Advanced Medicine at Mount Sinai Hospital since 2014, where he holds the title of Assistant Clinical Professor of Psychiatry at Mount Sinai’s Icahn School of Medicine.
-His work at Mount Sinai is focused on providing clinical mental health services in a LGBTQ+ ambulatory care environment, with a particular focus on patients with HIV/AIDS and members of the transgender community.
-Dr. Baskin has additionally maintained a private practice on the Upper West Side of Manhattan for over ten years.
-He specializes in the treatment of complex psychological trauma and is additionally certified in Psychedelic-Assisted Therapy through the Integrative Psychiatry Institute.
+I am a licensed Clinical Psychologist and Co-Founder of Mind Matters Psychology Group.
+Originally from California, I received my Bachelor of Arts from Brandeis University while working throughout the Boston Area as an Emergency Medical Technician (EMT).
+I then spent over two years serving as a volunteer and community health educator with the Peace Corps in The Republic of Moldova.
+After returning home, I began my graduate education at New York University where I received a Master of Arts in Psychology with specializations in Forensic Psychology and Adult Psychopathology.
+I then earned a Master of Science and Doctorate in Clinical Psychology from the PGSP-Stanford University Consortium, and completed my Internship at St. Luke’s-Roosevelt Hospital Center in New York City.
+I then pursued Postdoctoral specialty training with the Victims of Violence Program at Cambridge Health Alliance as a Clinical Fellow in Psychology at Harvard Medical School.
+Following my Postdoctoral Fellowship training, I worked as a Clinical Psychologist with the Institute for Advanced Medicine at Mount Sinai Hospital beginning in 2014, where I held the title of Assistant Clinical Professor of Psychiatry at Mount Sinai’s Icahn School of Medicine.
+My work at Mount Sinai focused on providing clinical mental health services in a LGBTQ+ ambulatory care environment, with a particular focus on patients with HIV/AIDS and members of the transgender community.
+I have additionally maintained a private practice on the Upper West Side of Manhattan for over ten years.
+I specialize in the treatment of complex psychological trauma and I am additionally certified in Psychedelic-Assisted Therapy through the Integrative Psychiatry Institute.

 My style as a therapist is collaborative, interactive, empathic, and non-judgmental.
 I view psychotherapy as a vehicle for growth and change, and as a process that must be tailored to each individual’s needs and unique identity.
 I like to begin with a brief phone consultation, followed by an extended first visit in which I carefully consider your reasons for seeking therapy and work with you to develop a personalized and holistic treatment plan.
 I strongly believe that developing a safe and trusting therapeutic relationship is a vital part of treatment, and it is therefore essential that you find a therapist with whom you connect.